lasecode/learning-ai/README.md

 ## About

 Building this roadmap project-by-project to go from core programming fundamentals to applied AI/ML and full-stack product development.
-Each folder contains its own README with details, setup instructions, and what I learned.

 **Olufemi Toluwalase** · Bowen University